-The groups referenced above may change as more is understood about the environmental effects of the project and/or if the project or its components change during the EA.
-The Agency reserves the right to alter the list of groups that the proponent will engage as additional information is gathered during the EA.
+The groups referenced above may change as more is understood about the environmental effects or potential impacts on rights of the project and/or if the project or its components change during the EA.
+The Agency reserves the right to alter the list of groups that the proponent will engage with as additional information is gathered during the EA.